GrantMeStrength/RetroComputerInstructionManual/architecture.md

 However, it soon became apparent that a lot more would be needed in order to run useful software: Microsoft's smallest version of BASIC alone required 4Kb, and so expansion cards were soon on the wish list of every computer owner.

-ROMs were expensive, and so sometimes it was necessary to "boot strap" the computer manually to get a disk drive working instead on relying on code in a ROM.
-This would entail entering a set of assembly language instructions directly using the front panel and executing them - hopefully triggering the disk drive to load more, and execute those: thus booting up CP/M or some other application.
+ROMs were expensive, sometimes prohibitively so, and thus it was necessary for many users to "boot strap" the computer manually to get a disk drive working instead on relying on code in a ROM.
+This would entail entering a set of assembly language instructions directly using the front panel and executing them - hopefully triggering the disk drive to load and execute more code: thus booting CP/M or some other application.
 We'll cover how you might do that in another section.

 **Memory Map using CP/M**

+To simplify writing applications, and to make it easier to distribute them to different computers, it made sense to use an operating system.
+The most popular OS at the time, was called CP/M.

-If CP/M was loaded, memory was arranged in a specific way.
-Again, the memory started at 0000h, but this time CP/M included some of its code there: a set of jumps to useful routines, and of course, code at 0000h that would jump to the code that brought up the famous A: prompt to allow the user to enter commands.
+If CP/M was loaded into your computer, the memory map was arranged in a very specific way.
+Again, the memory started at 0000h, but this time CP/M included some of its own code there: a set of jumps to useful routines, and of course, code at 0000h that would jump to the famous A: prompt and allow the user to enter commands.

 The CP/M memory map looks like this: